-The first thing (and this should really go without saying but I’ll say it anyway) is that if you’re going to offer copy evaluations, you’d better actually know how to evaluate copy.
+The first thing (and this should go without saying but I’ll say it anyway) is that if you’re going to offer copy evaluations, you’d better know how to evaluate copy.
 If you don’t already have a firm grasp on both the basic and advanced principles of copywriting, you shouldn’t be offering evaluations.
-Your evaluation and recommendation could actually do damage to people’s businesses.
-There are a lot of people out there trying to make money by doing things they don’t know how to do.
+Your evaluation and recommendation could damage people’s businesses.
+There are a lot of people trying to make money by doing things they don’t know how to do.
 Don’t be one of them.

-Okay, that said, this can be a great way to drum up business.
+Okay, that said, offering free copy evaluations can be a great way to drum up business.

-Second, you need to be very clear about what your offer actually entails.
-A “free copy evaluation” could have people expecting you to review all of their copy or expecting that you’ll review it each time they do a rewrite or any number of things.
+First, you need to be very clear about what your offer entails.
+A “free copy evaluation” could have people expecting you to review all their copy or expecting that you’ll review it each time they do a rewrite or any number of things.
 It’s a great phrase to get people’s attentions, but you need to make clear exactly what your offer entails.
-A free, one-time, evaluation of their home page, perhaps?
+A free, one-time, evaluation of their homepage, perhaps?

-Third, you may get a few bites, or you may get inundated.
+Second, you may get a few bites or you may get inundated.
 Just make sure to balance your paying work with this free work.
-If 75 people request free copy evaluations, you need to set your priorities (and boundaries) and give them a good idea of when you’ll actually be able to get to the evaluation.
+If 75 people request free copy evaluations, you need to set your priorities (and boundaries) and give them a good idea of when you’ll be able to get to the evaluation.
 Don’t sacrifice the work that pays your bills for free work.

 You need to also track the requests, the evaluations you’ve made, when you send them, and when you follow that up with a pitch to do work for them (if you send the evaluation and the pitch separately).
 Trying to field and answer the requests without tracking them will be a nightmare.